etroisi/qbb2022-answers/day4-lunch/README.md

 Exercise 1:

+Portion of do_all.sh output that reports how many bp each feature covers:
-*** Subsetting .vcf for each feature
+Subsetting .vcf for each feature
---- Subsetting exons.chr21.bed.vcf
+Subsetting exons.chr21.bed.vcf
     + Covering 1107407 bp
---- Subsetting processed_pseudogene.chr21.bed.vcf
+Subsetting processed_pseudogene.chr21.bed.vcf
     + Covering 956640 bp
---- Subsetting protein_coding.chr21.bed.vcf
+Subsetting protein_coding.chr21.bed.vcf
     + Covering 13780687 bp

 	creates file subset_regions.sh

+One or more strategies to confirm that reproduced plots are the same as in the cache/ directory:
 	to confirm if the graphs match: open the files and compare -cmp -b file1 file2
 	b will print where the files differ